PDF

 Market Geographical Share

-Increase in Offshore Oil and Gas Operations Combined With Ongoing Construction of Offshore Wind Farms, Makes North America A Key Region
+An increase in Offshore Oil and gas operations, combined with the ongoing construction of Offshore Wind Farms, Makes North America a key region.

 North America accounts for a share of nearly 25% of the global subsea market.
 The Gulf of Mexico is renowned for its abundant offshore oil and gas reserves.
 It is one of the most productive offshore regions globally, with vast hydrocarbon resources located in both shallow and deepwater areas.
 The region has witnessed significant exploration and production activities as energy companies are seeking to increase production.